aeronlroach/django-quiz/README.md

 * django-nested-admin
 * xhtml2pdf
 * jsonfield
+For testing only:
+* pytest 5.4.3
+* pytest-django

 ## Getting Started
 ### NOTE: If you have not used Django before I recommend you read the "First Steps" section of the [Django documentation](https://docs.djangoproject.com/en/3.0/) before using this package.